jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 randomness with `temperature`, setting the maximum number of tokens with `max_tokens`, etc.  See [Open AI - Chat Completions API](https://platform.openai.com/docs/api-reference/chat) for the full API  reference.

-Note that the key `:headers` contains the headers, including the API token, as a map using strings as keywords.
-The key `:body` contains the request data as stringified JSON.
+Note that the key `:headers` contains the headers, including the API token, as a map using strings as property names.
+The property name `:body` contains the request data as stringified JSON.

 #### Streaming Request